 The first "book" covers the history of the Delano family as it was believed to be in 1899, while the second "book" contains the genealogical information of each family entity with known biographical and historical information, beginning with Philippe (Philip) Delano and his family.

-For further details about the GHAAHD, click here.
+For further details about the GHAAHD and to view or download this volume for reference purposes, click here.